 Striving for perfection

-Knowing how to successfully create an MVP is useful, and knowing what problems to avoid when doing so is vital.
+Knowing how to develop an MVP is useful, and knowing what problems to avoid when doing so is vital.
 Here are the most valuable practices:

 Fixed time, variable scope